 If a student does not attain a grade of a minimum standard of competency, or they do not submit work that demonstrates the required understanding, teachers will request students either complete an equivalent task or resubmit the work.
-Teachers are expected to support the student to enhance their skills and understanding during the process of redemption.
+This may be done in our Redemption Centre, where students are given every chance to achieve success in the assessment.